 Nathan “Nate” McCullough

-Nathan McCullough is a veteran journalist, having worked as a newspaper, magazine and online editor and writer in the Atlanta area for more than 20 years.
-As a columnist, he is the winner of both the Georgia Press Association’s Joe Parham Trophy for Humor and the Otis A. Brumby Trophy.
-His first fiction story appeared in the Mini Anthology from Alban Lake Publishing in 2019.
-His novella, Drag You Down, is forthcoming in January 2020, and he is finishing up his first novel.
+Nathan McCullough is a veteran journalist, editor and writer who has worked in the Atlanta area for more than 20 years.
+As a newspaper columnist, he is the winner of both the Georgia Press Association’s Joe Parham Trophy for Humor and the Otis A. Brumby Trophy.
+His first fiction story appeared in the Mini Anthology from Alban Lake Publishing in 2019, his novella/short story collection, Drag You Down, debuted in 2020, and he serves on the staff of Ginger Nuts of Horror.
 He is a graduate of the University of Georgia and lives in Stone Mountain.

 D.C.
 Phillips is the author of Frightful Fables, the tales that leave you screaming for more!
 He has received praise for his dynamic and darkly ironic style, which has been described as “Flannery O’Connor meets ‘Tales From the Crypt.'”
 As a native of Atlanta, Georgia, D.C. cites Southern culture and classic horror as two of his major influences.